maitreverge/webserv/src/ResponseBuilder/_TOUDOU.md

 - Clear nodes without the URI in `extractRouteConfig` 🔴

-- Clear useless variables 🔴
+- Clear useless variables 🟠

 - Reactivate TimeStamps for final project 🔴

+- Reactivate Finalenames for post uploading for final project 🔴

+- Missing `HOST` headers or double => 400 BAD REQUEST